Winbobob/badsmells/README.md

 - __Feature detection results__

-    Inorder to create the above feature we need the commit 'sha' and the 'timestamp' attributes.
+    Inorder to create the above feature we need the 'commit sha' and the 'timestamp' attributes.
 We have used [commits](https://developer.github.com/v3/repos/commits/) API endpoint to gather this data.

     Sample data table: